Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 >https://landsat.gsfc.nasa.gov/stella/stella-q2/stella-q2-programming-instructions/
 ---
 ## Applications:
 We are just starting on the applications from this spectrometer, but they appear to be immense.
-The following firgure provides some information on just one application we are delving into**1**
+The following figure provides some information on just one application we are delving into**1**

 >![image](STELLA_Applications.png)